Rethinking the Trust Region in LLM Reinforcement Learning: Broader Evaluation

-\textbf{Ablation on TV/KL Approximation.} In the above scaling experiments, DPPO is implemented using the binary TV/KL approximation (Equations~\ref{eq:binary_tv} and \ref{eq:binary_kl}).
+In the above experiments, DPPO is implemented using the binary TV/KL approximation (Equations~\ref{eq:binary_tv} and \ref{eq:binary_kl}).
 To assess the impact of this simplification, we compare it against DPPO with the top-K (K=20) TV/KL (Equations~\ref{eq:topk_tv} and \ref{eq:topk_kl}) under the same setting as MoE Base.
 The results, presented in \Cref{fig:main_topk}, show that both approximations perform similarly and significantly outperform the baselines.
 This finding indicates that the easy-to-implement binary approximation is a sufficient and computationally efficient choice for scalable RL.
 We provide more detailed results in Appendix~\ref{appendix:ablation_topk_approximation}.